-Employees assigned by their Department Head or his/her designee to work out-of-class as a Lieutenant for a full shift shall be paid ten percent (10%) above their normal straight time base rate of pay, but not to exceed the maximum rate of pay assigned to the higher classification.
-Employees assigned by their Department Head or his/her designee to work out-of-class as a Sergeant for more than sixty (60) consecutive scheduled workdaysat least forty (40) consecutive hours, and for any consecutive hours in excess of forty (40), including holidays, shall be paid five percent (5%) above their normal straight time-base rate of pay for each full shift of such assignmentthereafter.
+Employees assigned by their Department Head or his/her designee to work out-of-class as a Lieutenant for a full shift shall be paid ten percent (10%) above their base rate of pay, but not to exceed the maximum rate of pay assigned to the higher classification.
+Employees assigned by their Department Head or his/her designee to work out-of-class as a Sergeant for at least forty (40) consecutive hours, and for any consecutive hours in excess of forty (40), including holidays, shall be paid five percent (5%) above their base rate of pay for each full shift of such assignment.